Field Logging

 Enabling Breakpoints

-If you're running code in debug mode, you can also tell Joist to trigger a breakpoint, whenever a field is set:
+If you're running in debug mode, you can tell Joist to trigger a breakpoint on the field set:

 em.setFieldLogging(new FieldLogger(